phoenixframework/phoenix/F_templates.md

 Templates are what they sound like they should be - files into which we pass data to form complete HTTP responses.
 For a web application these responses would typically be full HTML documents.
 For an API, they would most often be JSON or possibly XML.
 The majority of the code in template files is often markup, but there will also be sections of Elixir code for Phoenix to compile and evaluate.
+The fact that Phoenix templates are pre-compiled makes them extremely fast.

 EEx is the default template system in Phoenix, and it is quite similar to ERB in Ruby.
 It is actually part of Elixir itself, and Phoenix uses EEx templates to create files like the router and the main application view while generating a new application.